Books

 The Second World War brought devastation and horrific suffering for millions of people.
 But like all wars, it acted as a catalyst for rapid technological advancement

-• Lukemia Ba7ahas quoted19 days ago
+• Lukemia Ba7ahas quoted3 months ago

 their own ways at surviving in their respective niches.